PavanRangani/docs/docs/prd/tax-views/open-tax-component.md

 ## Design Decision

 ### Why do we open the edit dialogue instead of the view dialogue if the user clicks on any Views row?

-This page shows only the Open Tax component to users.
+- This page shows only the Open Tax component to users.
 So we show edit dialog instead of view dialog so that user can open the dialog on single click and complete its states.

+### Why we have shown list page Tax Component lead user instead of current `CA user` in `Tax Component Lead` filter?
+- Suppose `Victoria` was added as a `Tax component lead` in a family's old tax return.
+But now it is removed from CA user and also removed from family's tax component lead.
+So if we only show CA users in the filter, `Victoria` will never show up in the dropdown.
+That's why we don't show the current CA user in filter.